mmistakes/minimal-mistakes/_pages/self-checkin-eng.md

 # Directions

-the apartment is in **VIA BALDASSARRE PERUZZI 19 00054 FIUMICINO**.
+The apartment is in **VIA BALDASSARRE PERUZZI 19 00054 FIUMICINO**.

-If you're arriving by train, once you get to **PARCO LEONARDO** Station, head towards the mall **CENTRO LEONARDO** (cross the tracks if you're coming from the airport) and from there use Google maps to get to the address, the distance is about 3/400 meters from the Station.
+If you're arriving by train, once you get to **PARCO LEONARDO** station, head towards the mall **CENTRO LEONARDO** (cross the tracks if you're coming from the airport) and from there use Google Maps to get to the address, the distance is about 3/400 meters from the train station.
 Make sure the navigator doesn't take you around the one-way streets but takes you through the pedestrian plaza.

-> If you're arriving by car/Taxi/Uber, remember to clearly indicate to the driver **FIUMICINO** and not **ROME** 😁
+> If you're arriving by car/Taxi/CAB/Uber, remember to clearly indicate to the driver **FIUMICINO** and not **ROME** 😁

 ![front gate](/assets/images/checkin/gate-1.jpg)